 If you don't have a valid marriage, fiancé or civil partnership visa, indefinite leave to remain or indefinite leave to enter or right of abode, or are not a British/Swiss or EEA citizen, the notices of marriage given by you and your partner will be referred directly to the Home Office.

 Referral to the Home Office is automatic, and the waiting period before you can marry can be extended from 28 days to 70 days at the discretion of the Home Office.
 Failure to comply with any investigation by the Home Office may result in refusal to issue an authority for your marriage to go ahead.
 In addition, the cost of your notice of marriage will be £47 and not £35 each.
-You'll be asked to pay the additional £12 each at the time of your notice of marriage appointment
+You'll be asked to pay the additional £12 each at the time of your notice of marriage appointment.

-In addition, if your usual address is not the place of residence which you state at the time you give notice, you'll need to give details of your usual address, and if your usual address is outside the UK you'll need to provide UK contact details.
+Also, if your usual address is not the place of residence which you state at the time you give notice, you'll need to give details of your usual address, and if your usual address is outside the UK you'll need to provide UK contact details.

 If you've used or do use any aliases you'll be required to provide details of these other names, and also to provide a statement relating to the use of them.